 Some films opt for the ending forwarding their beginning.
-In some sense, that’s just what this telefilm does.
+In some sense, that’s just what this telefilm, Just in Time For Christmas, does.

-When the night ends in disaster, Jason walks away believing Lindsay has already planned her move – without him, and Lindsay ends up in tears sitting on a park bench.
+When the night ends in disaster, Jason walks away, and believe Lindsay has already made her plans – without him.
+Lindsay ends up in tears sitting on a park bench.
 This one night forever changes Lindsay’s life, and forces her to look at the success she is on the percipience of obtaining… and the people in her life who love her.

 Since the Hallmark Hall of Fame films moved to the Hallmark Channel, I haven’t been able to enjoy them “live” on TV.
-But this year I had opportunity to see it and as with each of their installments, I thought this addition was charm personified.
-The concept isn’t new and yet, this in no way lessened the smiles or catching its viewers up in the magical sense of romanticism.
+But this year I had opportunity to see it and as with each of their installments, I thought this addition personifies charm.
+The concept isn’t new and yet, this in no way lessens the smiles, and still catches viewers up in the magical sense of romanticism.

-Starting off, let’s talk about the cast.
-I was unfamiliar with the male lead, but did enjoy seeing Eloise (Christmas with Holly) in something again, and seeing Christopher Lloyd as Lindsay’s wise and comical grandfather was also a great addition.
+To start, let’s talk about the cast.
+I was unfamiliar with the male lead, but did enjoy the chance to see Eloise (Christmas with Holly) in something again, and seeing Christopher Lloyd as Lindsay’s wise and comical grandfather was also a great addition.
 The relationships the script fosters between these characters is fantastic.
 Lindsay’s dilemma is about more than herself.
 She has tight-knit and wonderful relationships with her family, but ultimately, she does have to ask herself the age-old questions and decide what it is she really wants.
 As the script progresses, Lindsay’s evolution (in a sense) is well expanded and I liked how her future story played into her present.

-As with every one of the “Hall of Fame’s,” tuning into this will reveal a well-produced telefilm.
-The story is super fun and for once, the ending arrives full circle and has a completeness to it that’s pleasing.
-In fact, the ending is darling because it takes away “the end” and replaces it with the sweet notion of the ending being a beginning.
-Since this is something the romantic in me believes, if nothing else did, that alone got me believing all the more in the magic of this romance.
+As with every one of the “Hall of Fame’s,” if you tune into this, you’ll find a well-produced film.
+The story is super fun and for once, the end arrives full circle with a feeling to please.
+In fact, the ending takes away “the end” and replaces it with the sweet notion of this being a beginning.
+Since this is something the romantic in me believes, this alone makes me believe all the more in the magic of this romance.
 Don’t miss it. ♥